I never expected to be writing about adventures in Puerto Rico with my teen.

 San Juan Boutique Hotel is a Funky Artist’s Retreat

-We had booked a room at a boutique hotel, Da House, in Old San Juan, which is entirely run by artists, from the front desk receptionist to the cleaning people.
-Each room is decorated with art created by local artists, much of it for sale.
-The WiFi-connected lobby is a great place to hang out and meet other travelers.
+We had booked a room at a boutique hotel, Da House, in Old San Juan.
+It was entirely run by artists, from the front desk receptionist to the cleaning people.
 Initially, Alec was stunned to find out that none of the 27 rooms have television, but this encouraged him to hang out in the common spaces, chatting with fellow travelers.
-Each morning, we had breakfast down the street at its sister property, the quirky Casablanca Hotel.
+Each morning, we had breakfast down the street at its sister property, the quirky Casablanca.
+Sadly, Da House did not survive the pandemic but Hotel Casablanca is still super popular.
 It boasts a Moroccan-style lobby with pop-art paintings decorating the walls.
+The Old Town location is great for families with kids who enjoy walking.

 San Juan, for foodies, a Culinary Heaven